Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 “I think the whistleblower did the right thing.
 I think he followed the law every step of the way,” Maguire said.

-Maguire frustrated committee Democrats when he declined to say whether he had discussed the whistleblower complaint with Trump, though he said he spoke with the president often.
-Maguire would not weigh in on whether the whistleblower’s allegations merited investigation and said it would not be “appropriate” for him to publicly rebuke Trump’s attacks on the whistleblower.
+Maguire frustrated committee Democrats when he declined to say whether he had discussed the whistleblower complaint with Trump.
+Maguire said it would not be “appropriate” for him to publicly rebuke Trump’s attacks on the whistleblower.

 Maguire testified about the document after refusing for weeks to share it with Congress.
 Democrats said federal law required that the report be sent to lawmakers.

 “I have upheld my responsibility to follow the law every step of the way in the matter that is before us today,” Maguire testified.
-Under questioning, he acknowledged that this was the first time a whistleblower complaint was not shared with Congress.
+Under questioning, he acknowledged this was the first time a whistleblower complaint was not shared with Congress.

 Maguire said he had not immediately released the report out of concern for “executive privilege,” a legal doctrine protecting certain executive branch communications.